sanmai/gmopg/README.md

 	    // The response can be used to query details about a transaction, make refunds and so on.
 	} else {
 	    $errorCode = $payment->getErrorCode();
-	    // Show error message to the customer?
+	    // Show an error message to the customer?
+Your choice.
 	}

 [A list of most known error codes.](https://github.com/fumikito/Literally-WordPress/blob/master/class/payment/gmo_error_handler.php)